tercen/memory_estimator/README.md

   --password <PASSWORD>
 ```

-This will run a single memory estimation with default parameters (500 observations, 4 species, 4 variables).
+This will run memory estimation using the parameters defined in `memory_tests.json` from the operator repository.

 ## Command-Line Options